linopereira63/public-python/bh-service/README.md

 README file listing a) any assumptions you’ve made in designing your solution, and b) optionally, a list of additional work you would have done had time permitted.

-##### My Assumptions:
+#### My Assumptions:

-Customer Use Case:
+##### Customer Use Case:

 Add customer, including authentication/authorization, assumed to have happened beforehand.

 Customer authenticates, then gets customer via ID.

 Query for available products (currently getting all).

 Create Order with customer_id and is_premium.

-Add item to order with product_id, quantity and price Remove item from order (not implemented here)
+Add item to order with product_id, quantity and price.

+Remove item from order (not implemented here).

-Place Order, after which, the order cannot be changed View order by customer_id (currently getting all)
+Place Order, after which, the order cannot be changed.

+View order by customer_id (currently getting all).

-Admin/Backend Use Cases Considered:
+##### Admin/Backend Use Cases Considered:

-Get all customers
+Get all customers.

-Get products running low in stock and refilling products Get PLACED Orders and fulfill them
+Get products running low in stock and refilling products.

+Get PLACED Orders and fulfill them.

-Other assumptions:
+##### Other assumptions:
 Order.status dictates the state of the order, which is fine here.
 For scalability, orders would get moved from IN_CART queue to PLACED queue and so on.

-##### Additional work required:
+#### Additional work required:

-Add unit tests for all
+Add unit tests for all.

 Add validation for all fields.

 Add Edit methods, which would be done via a PUT and return NO_CONTENT on success.

 Restrict some fields from being exposed, such as Customer.type.

 Add get_available_products()

 Add remove_order_item(product_id)

-Add update_order_item(request), uses product_id to find item to be updated Add cancel_order() but only if Order.status = PLACED Add get_orders_by_customer_id(customer_id)
+Add update_order_item(request), uses product_id to find item to be updated

+Add cancel_order() but only if Order.status = PLACED

+Add get_orders_by_customer_id(customer_id)